African and Malagasy Union

 The African and Malagasy Union (AMU) (Union Africaine et Malgache (UAM)) was an intergovernmental organization created to promote cooperation among newly independent states in Francophone Africa.
 The organization derives its name from the name of the continent of Africa and from the former Malagasy Republic, now Madagascar.
-The organization disbanded in 1985.
+Created in 1961, the scope and form of the organization changed significantly from 1963-1966, and ultimately disbanded in 1985.